asc4asc/debian-lan/README-asc.md

 ansible-playbook -c=local --inventory=localhost, ../debian-lan/installbox.yml  --extra-vars "hostname=installbox domain=test.local"
 ```
 # Problems
+On the client i must make a sudo file for the user ansible.
+To start ansible from server

+Need a simple local start file and autologin.

-### Must remove firewall
+### Later
-So I must generate eth1 interface by myself

-Must make a mask and ipforward by myself

 git.repro does not start as a service.
 Must start it in the shell
 Also it run playbooks does not start because variable $playbook in preeseed file is not correct.

-On the client i must make a sudo file for the user ansible.
-To start ansible from server